Throughout history, skulls have been particularly multipurpose symbols. They went from weighty icons to pop culture daring accent decorations.

 The Photerian small skull with snake candle is made from 100% beeswax.
 The candle stands 3" tall, 3.5" long, and 2" large.

-Beeswax candles are also known to release negative ions that neutralize the particles from air pollutants.
+Beeswax candles also release negative ions that neutralize the particles from air pollutants.

 While most of us select candles based on scent, Keetja Allard, the founder and creator of Photerian, believes in enlisting a different approach.

 A photographer by trade, Allard sought a creative outlet and departure from the humdrum pace of work.
 She explains, “I was doing up to 180 product shots a day, which was hard and made me think about all the garbage humans produce.”
 On top of that, her young son – “he’s an enemy of toys, and was constantly taking things apart,” Allard jokes – rendered their apartment a “landfill of arms, legs, tails, horns, little action figures, even tiny weapons.”